portive/wysimark/packages/react/README-PREAMBLE.md

 ## Design Goals

-Wysimark is built with the following goals in mind:
+Wysimark was built with the following goals in mind:

 1. **100% Compatibility with Markdown** including the CommonMark and GFM Markdown Spec.
 It's easy to get the first 90% of Markdown correct and deceptively hard to get the last 10% right.